 “…elephants form lifelong kinships, talk to one another with a large vocabulary of rumbles and trumpets, and make group decisions; elephants play, mimic their parents, and cooperate to solve problems; they use tools, console one another when distressed, and probably have a sense of self.

 “To look an elephant in the face is to gaze upon genius.
 Here is a creature who experiences emotional intimacy with friends and family, who seems to understand death and treats its dead in a way that borders on ceremonial.
 Here is an animal who can recognize itself in the mirror, fashion twigs into tools, formulate and implement plans, and remember someone’s face for decades.
-An animal that has exquisite ways of sensing the world we can never experience firsthand and a complex language we will probably never decipher.
-An animal whose cleverness parallels our own yet is in many ways unique….
+An animal with exquisite ways of sensing the world we can never experience firsthand and a complex language we will probably never decipher.
+An animal whose cleverness parallels our own yet is in many ways unique…

 “…When we look into the eyes of the elephant, we should recognize nothing less than an intellectual equal.”–AmericanScientific.com, “Searching For The Elephant’s Genius Inside the Largest Brain on Land”